This simple gluten-free Heirloom Tomato and Ricotta Tart with a Cornmeal Almond Crust is a great way to savor summer's best tomatoes.

 - 2-3 tablespoons ice water

-- For the crust: Preheat oven to 375 degrees Fahrenheit.
+- Preheat oven to 375 degrees Fahrenheit.
 Grease a 14x4 inch rectangular tart pan with a removable bottom.

 - In a food processor, add cornmeal, almond meal, and salt.
 Pulse a few times to combine.
 Add butter pieces and pulse until mixture resembles a coarse meal.
 Add ice water, pulsing between each tablespoon until it starts to look like wet sand.
 With your fingers, pinch a bit of the mixture to make sure it holds together.
 If it doesn't, add more water a teaspoon at a time.